 (6) Require a protective order if the documents contain sensitive information.
 A protective order generally limits who can see the documents and how they may be used in court.

 (7) Talk to a litigation attorney to determine your rights.
-Call one of our experienced Green Bay litigation attorneys today at 920-499-5700.
+Call our experienced litigation attorneys of Green Bay at 920-499-5700.

 If you are curious to learn even more about Wisconsin Subpoena Law, check out Wisconsin State Legislature’s Website.